AmpersandJS/ampersand-view/README.md

 It adds:

 1. Simple declarative property/template bindings without needing to include a template engine that does it for you.
-Which keeps your code with your code, you template as a simple function that returns an HTML string and your payload light.
+Which keeps your code with your code and your template as a simple function that returns an HTML string, and your payload light.
 2. A pattern for easily including the view's base element into render.
 Rather than having to specify tag type and attributes in javascript in the view definition you can just include that in your template like everything else.
 3. A way to render a collection of models within an element in the view, each with their own view, preserving order, and doing proper cleanup when the main view is removed.
+4. A simple way to render sub-views that get cleaned up when the parent view is removed.

 ## Install